AcademySoftwareFoundation/opencue.io/content/en/docs/User guides/monitoring-your-jobs.md

 ---

-This guide describes how to monitor your OpenCue jobs from the CueGUI app and configure plugins for viewing jobs details.
+This guide describes how to monitor your OpenCue jobs from the CueGUI app and configure plugins for viewing job details.

-After you submit a job to OpenCue, you can monitor the progress of the individual frames and layers in the jon from the CueGUI app on your workstation.
+After you submit a job to OpenCue, you can monitor the progress of the individual frames and layers in the job from the CueGUI app on your workstation.
 CueGUI supports the following *views* to monitor and manage job status:

 *   *Cuetopia* includes plugins for monitoring jobs and individual job details.
-*   *Cuecommaner* includes plugins for for monitoring your OpenCue system.
+*   *Cuecommaner* includes plugins for monitoring your OpenCue system.
     System administrators typically run the Cuecommander view to monitor and manage OpenCue infrastructure, such as rendering hosts.
 *   *Other* includes plugins for viewing logs and attributes.

 This guide explains how to use the Cuetopia view to monitor jobs.
 To